trahay/bbb-downloader/README.md

 It saves the video as `output_file` ( by default: `output.webm`)

+The `bbb_downloader.sh` script downloads the following files:

+- `deskshare.webm`: contains the video of the deskshare

+- `webcam.webm`: contains the video of the webcam with the recorded sound track

+- `output.opus`: contains the recorded sound track extracted from `webcam.webm`

+- output_file (by default: `output.webm`): contains the video of the deskshare with the sound track.

 ## Converting a video to MP4

 By default, BBB records videos in the `webm` format.
 You can convert it using `webm_to_mp4.sh`: